robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 ### Custom libraries as submodules

-The ESP32 library I was using has some 3rd party dependencies so I wanted to codify those too I didn't want them installed globally, I wanted them dependably in one place at a specific version.
+The ESP32 library I was using has some third-party dependencies so I wanted to codify those too I didn't want them installed globally, I wanted them dependably in one place at a specific version.

 The best way I found to codify these dependencies was to add them as git submodules to the project,